typelets/typelets-api/README.md

 - ⚡ **Fast & Type-Safe** with TypeScript and Hono
 - 🐘 **PostgreSQL** with Drizzle ORM
 - 🚀 **Valkey/Redis Caching** for high-performance data access with cluster support
-- 📊 **Error Tracking & Monitoring** with Sentry.io for observability and performance monitoring
+- 📊 **Observability** with Grafana Cloud and OpenTelemetry for distributed tracing, metrics, and logging
 - 💻 **Code Execution** via secure Judge0 API proxy
 - 🛡️ **Comprehensive Rate Limiting** for HTTP, WebSocket, file uploads, and code execution
 - 🏥 **Health Checks** with detailed system status and readiness probes